DUI & Negligent Homicide Defense Lawyer in Honolulu

 Drunk Driving & Negligent Homicide in Honolulu

 Drunk driving can result in homicide charges.
 If you cause another person’s death while negligently driving a vehicle under the influence of drugs or alcohol, then you will be charged with the Class B felony of first-degree negligent homicide.
 Similarly, leaving the scene of an accident involving serious bodily injury or death to another person will also lead to a felony charge.

 At our firm, we strive to offer you the care and respect you deserve while facing challenging legal issues.
 We are committed to helping you through the criminal justice process and working tirelessly to resolve the case to your favor.

-The Law Offices of Myles S. Breiner can provide you with an understanding and relaxed atmosphere.
+Myles S. Breiner Attorney at Law can provide you with an understanding and relaxed atmosphere.
 Visit us at our Honolulu office to discuss your DUI or OVUII case.
 We will work with you to develop a flexible payment plan.
-Contact us online to discuss your case.